The Red Necklace: Plot

 Têtu's friend, Monsieur Cordell, arranges for Yann to stay with Henry and Juliette Laxton in London, who happen to be Sido's maternal aunt and uncle.
 Têtu reveals to Cordell that Kalliovski is actually Yann's biological father.
 Many years ago when he and Topolain worked in a circus with Yann's mother, Anis, Kalliovski had become obsessed with her but murdered her after she rejected him.

 While trying to get Yann to safety, Têtu is shot by Kalliovski's henchman, Milkeye, while Yann is smuggled out of the country by Cordell and Mr Tull.

 Despite the Laxtons' kindness to him, Yann is unhappy and homesick.
 After attempting to run away, he rescues a poor but eccentric actor named Mr Trippen from being robbed by throwing his voice to distract the thugs.
 Mr. Laxton eventually apologises to Yann and employs Trippen as his new tutor.

 During Yann's absence, the political situation in France worsens with the impending threat of The French Revolution.
 Maître Tardieu, the Marquis' lawyer visits him one day warning him that he is bankrupt, and delivers a letter from Kalliovski demanding him to repay his debts, while also asking for Sido's hand in marriage.
 The Marquis initially refuses until he is threatened with a cryptic warning: "Remember your wife."
 Unwilling to suffer Kalliovski's wrath, he reluctantly agrees.
 Sido is understandably horrified by this arrangement, but is powerless to defy both Kalliovski and the Marquis.

 During her father's fête one night, she overhears a heated conversation between the Marquis and his friend, Madame Perrien.
 Fearful for her life, she begs him to lend her money to repay her debts to Kalliovski.
 However, the Marquis refuses and ignores her warning that his own dealings with the Count will backfire.
 Perrien is indeed later murdered by Kalliovski, much to the Marquis' horror.
 He gradually descends further and further into madness.

-The chateau is soon destroyed by a mob, prompting Sido and her father to escape through a secret tunnel with the help of their servants and are given refuge by another of The Marquis' friend, the Duchesse de Lamantes.
+The chateau is soon destroyed by a mob, prompting Sido and her father to escape through a secret tunnel with the help of their servants and are given refuge by another friend of the Marquis, the Duchesse de Lamantes.